curlygirly/CV/README.md

 ## Jennifer Arad-Marks

 A creative and enthusiastic junior web developer and novice trapeze flyer, with a passion for change and improving the world we live in.
 Following a successful career as a transformation consultant, I decided let my creativity out and channel it and the skills I gained as a consultant, into the exhilarating and dynamic world of web development.
-As complete newbie to the world of tech and coding, I recently graduated from the [Makers Academy](http://www.makersacademy.com), having discovered a genuine passion and an unquenchable thirst for developing and designing beautiful, yet useful and usable code and web technology.
+As complete newbie to the world of tech and coding, I recently graduated from the Makers Academy having discovered a genuine passion and an unquenchable thirst for developing and designing beautiful, yet useful and usable code and web technology.

-I am currently volunteering at [Agile Ventures](http://www.agileventures.org/), but I am looking for an exciting and innovative junior role within a friendly yet stimulating and challenging environment.
+I am currently volunteering at Agile Ventures, but I am looking for an exciting and innovative junior role within a friendly yet stimulating and challenging environment.
 I am keen and enthusiastic to learn more and develop my skills further, contributing to inspiring yet exciting projects.

 ## Recent Projects